JoshCoriunder/Blog/posts/2016-04-30-Branding is Everything.md

 ## Email templates

-Email comunication is the face of your company, from the first time the user signs up to your service those touch points are extremly important and the design should be on brand and inviting.
+Email communication is the face of your company, from the first time the user signs up to your service those touch points are extremely important and the design should be on brand and inviting.

 The templates are divided to several types :